lfrestrepog/if-docs/docs/major-concepts/design-philosophy.md

 Anyone can build a plugin and share them with the world, meaning Impact Framework development can be bottom-up and community driven.
 It also means that if you are not satisfied with how some calculation was done, you can easily fork it and replace it with your own.

-What we provide is a minimal set of rules and guardrails for model builders to conform to to ensure compatibility with Impact Framework.
+What we provide is a minimal set of rules and guardrails for plugin builders to conform to to ensure compatibility with Impact Framework.

 ## Neutrality